-Every time the page with your custom plugin is published the plugin is copied.
+Some user interactions make it necessary to create a copy of the plugin, most notably if a user copies and pastes contents of a placeholder.
 So if your custom plugin has foreign key (to it, or from it) or many-to-many relations you are responsible for copying those related objects, if required, whenever the CMS copies the plugin - it won't do it for you automatically.